Platform

 Activities funded

-• Production and promotion of live music events, including concerts and festivals featuring Canadian artists.
+• Production or promotion of live music events, festivals, and concert series featuring Canadian artists

 Eligibility